 A Government of Canada agency that focuses on “advancing Canada’s knowledge of the Arctic and strengthening Canadian leadership in polar science and technology.”
 It also promotes “the development and distribution of knowledge of other circumpolar regions, including Antarctica” through “leadership, partnerships, and collaboration on polar science and technology.”

-North American and Arctic Defence and Security Network (2017; Ontario)
+North American and Arctic Defence and Security Network (2017; Peterborough, Ontario)

-Addresses policy challenges related to Arctic security and North American defense.
-Consequently, it conducts “research with students, emerging scholars, and Northern stakeholders that tests core assumptions and prompts policy innovation” with the aim of “educating the next generation of policy thinkers and analysts.”
+Located at Trent University, it addresses policy challenges related to Arctic security and North American defense.
+Conducts “research with students, emerging scholars, and Northern stakeholders that tests core assumptions and prompts policy innovation,” with the aim of “educating the next generation of policy thinkers and analysts.”

-The Arctic will surely continue to melt and to be a region of growing concern and conflict, especially since the “effects of disappearing ice extend far beyond the Arctic circle and its inhabitants.”
+The Arctic will surely continue to melt and to be a region of growing concern and conflict, especially since “sea ice loss has far-reaching effects around the world,” according to WWF.
 Ice sheets, known to be weather moderators through the reflection of heat away from earth, are melting at alarming rates.
-Consequently, not only will the weather become gradually more extreme, but the sea levels will also rise, endangering ice-dependent species as well as uprooting the locals.
+Consequently, not only will the weather become gradually more extreme, but sea levels will also rise, flooding many low-level cities.
 Efforts will be made to protect the interests of indigenous people and polar bears, perhaps with some limited success.

 Especially recommended is A Farewell to Ice: A Report from the Arctic (Oxford University Press, 2017, 240p), by Peter Wadhams, a featured Notable Individual in the Change Leaders section of our guide.
-He is a polar researcher for 47 years and Head of the Polar Ocean Physics Group at Cambridge University, who warns that the collapse of summer ice will release large amounts of methane currently trapped by offshore permafrost, and melting sea ice and land ice will devastate coastal communities worldwide.
+A polar researcher for 47 years and Head of the Polar Ocean Physics Group at Cambridge University, he warns that the collapse of summer ice will release large amounts of methane currently trapped by offshore permafrost, and melting sea ice and land ice will devastate coastal communities worldwide.